 There are countless good reasons to promote the Canadian second hand market.
 We are an affluent country with much history and culture – due to the diversity and widespread travel.
 We have a great selection and clean well organized second hand stores.
 I skim through roughly 30,000 new items per week.
 Of that I might select six to ten items on average.

-With everything from obscure coins, antique glass and art – to old typewriters and some very unique hand made musical instruments with wooden tuners, we have enough abundance in our second hand stores to contribute to eCommerce, education, niche markets, hobbyists and recycling.
+With everything from obscure coins, antique glass and art – to old typewriters and some very unique hand made musical instruments with wooden tuners, we have enough abundance in our second hand stores to contribute to E-Commerce, education, niche markets, hobbyists and recycling.
 The identification of unique product lines and global trends – is continually increasing the scope and opportunities within the second hand markets.
-It also creates an eclectic exhibit of our diverse Canadian heritage.
+It also creates an eclectic exhibit of our diverse Canadian culture and heritage.

 Copyright Valerie J. Hayes and Quiet West Vintage (2017).
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author/owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Valerie J. Hayes and Quiet West Vintage with appropriate and specific direction to the original content.